Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 DD-WRT supports the Archer C5

-The Archer C5 did not accept the DD-WRT firmware.
+The Archer C5 doesn’t accept the DD-WRT firmware.
 Hmm… how about OpenWRT?

 OpenWRT supports the Archer C5